This program is extended through August 31, 2021.

-Businesses are asked to submit the following information for their employees who earn less than $18/hour; and are at least 15 years old at the time of application:
+Businesses are asked to submit the following information for their employees who earn less than $18/hour for the application period:

-- the number of hours worked per week; and
+- The number of hours worked at regular pay; and

-- the business payroll cycle (weekly, bi-weekly or monthly).
+- Business payroll cycle (weekly, bi-weekly or monthly).

 For more information about employee eligibility, please refer to the NWT Wage Top-Up Program Policy.